Black-Monster87/shellter_debian/shellter-3.0/shellter/readme.txt

 You can choose to notify the author about this.

-[13] How do execution flow filters work?
+[14] How do execution flow filters work?
 =========================================

 Once tracing has finished, or stopped by the user or for any other reason, Shellter will trigger the 1st stage filtering.
-During this stage all unnecessary logs will be eliminated in order to enhance the 2nd stafe filtering that performs more complex checks over the logged execution flow.
+During this stage all unnecessary logs will be eliminated in order to enhance the 2nd stage filtering that performs more complex checks over the logged execution flow.

 The 2nd stage filtering takes in consideration various parameters such as the